functional-web-app/fwa.dev/src/views/content/en/index.md

 ## Why build with a Functional Web Architecture?

-Build a Functional Web Architecture because:
+Build with a Functional Web Architecture because:

 - they combine the power and flexibility of dynamic, full-stack web applications with the ease and simplicity of scaling a static website.
 - code runs in isolation, ensuring unrelated code is never run in the same process, thereby reducing bug surface area and potential security issues.